Template Basics in Microsoft Word

 double-click on it from Windows rather than opening.
 These later

-versions of Word do not have menus except through add-ins.
+versions of Word do not have toolbars except through Add-Ins or the QAT.
 See

 Templates - User Templates, Workgroup Templates & Global